 People struggling with mental illness and drug and alcohol addiction need support, rehabilitation and treatment – not prison.

-Emergency service workers need their calls for more staffing and resources answered.
+Emergency service workers need their desperate calls for more workers and money answered.

-An emergency service worker should not have to choose between their safety and sending someone to jail.
+An ambo should not have to choose between their safety and sending someone to jail.

-Call on Premier Daniel Andrews to reconsider this policy and reject mandatory sentencing.
+Sign this petition to call on Premier Daniel Andrews to reject mandatory sentencing.